These delectable mashed potatoes not only have a subtle garlic taste, but also a light smoky flavor with each and every bite.

 Wash the potatoes thoroughly and cut off any bruises or imperfections.

-The recipe calls for 7 medium-size Russet potatoes.
+This recipe calls for 7 medium-size Russet potatoes...

-But if some of the potatoes are smaller than others, cut the larger ones in half.
-The idea is to have them all be about the same size so they cook at the same rate.
+…but if some of the potatoes are smaller than others, cut the larger ones in half (so they’re all about the same size and cook at the same rate).

 Heat the pot on medium heat and bring the water to a boil.